European Campus

 By Air

-International airports: Riga (RIX) (Spilve) is 8km (5 miles) from the city.
+Riga International Airport (RIX) (Spilve) is 8km (5 miles) from the city.
 Bus no. 22 runs every 20 to 30 minutes to the city centre (0545-2240), costing LVL 0.20 (travel time - 30 minutes).
 An express bus service goes to various hotels in the city upon request.
 Taxis are also available, costing LVL 0.35 (travel time – 15 minutes).
 Airport facilities include duty free shop, car hire (Avis, Budget, Europcar, Hertz, National and Sixt), restaurant, bar/cafe and post office.

 [BACK TO TOP]